ABWEBIT/web-components/docs/shadow-dom.md

 Shadow DOM is a technique that allows encapsulation of a component's DOM and CSS, isolating it from the main document.
 It ensures that styles and markup inside the shadow root do not affect the rest of the page, and vice versa.

 You can attach a Shadow DOM to an element using attachShadow().
-The method accepts an object with the mode option, which can be:
+The method accepts an object with the "mode" option, which can be:

 open - The Shadow DOM is accessible from outside via the element.shadowRoot property.
 ```javascript